Azure/go-ntlmssp/e2e/README.md

 The E2E tests run automatically in GitHub Actions on Windows runners.
 The workflow:

 1. Sets up a clean Windows Server environment
+2. Generates a random secure password for the test user
-2. Creates a test user account
+3. Creates a test user account with the random password
-3. Configures IIS with Windows Authentication
+4. Configures IIS with Windows Authentication
-4. Runs the E2E tests against the real NTLM server
+5. Runs the E2E tests against the real NTLM server
 5. Cleans up resources

 ## Test Coverage